rene3phillips/django_assignment_1/README.md

 ```

 ### 4. Create a .env file
-Create a `.env` file based on `.env.example` and fill in actual database credentials.
+Create a `.env` file based on `env.example` and fill in actual database credentials.

 ### 5. Run Migrations
 ```powershell